Association of National Accountants of Nigeria: Educational activities

-Both ANAN and its rival ICAN, as well as the CITN (Chartered Institute of Taxation of Nigeria), have been criticized for not providing enough training to members at subsidized rates.

-However, ANAN operates a training school for accountants in Jos, Plateau State.

-At a ceremony in March 2006 the President of ANAN, Professor E. R. Iwok, laid the foundation stone of an ultra-modern auditorium for the Nigerian College of Accountancy.
+Both ANAN and its rival ICAN, as well as the Chartered Institute of Taxation of Nigeria (CITN), have been criticized for not providing enough training to members at subsidized rates.
+However, ANAN operates a training school for accountants in Jos, Plateau State.At a ceremony in March 2006 the President of ANAN, Professor E. R. Iwok, laid the foundation stone of an ultra-modern auditorium for the Nigerian College of Accountancy.
 He said that ANAN planned to build the leading accountancy campus in Africa and to make Jos the Mecca of the accountancy profession.

-As of March 2011 the college, which was attracting growing numbers of students from other countries in Africa, was still operating out of temporary facilities.

-The only buildings completed at the permanent site were two large examination halls with capacity of 3,000.
+As of March 2011 the college, which was attracting growing numbers of students from other countries in Africa, was still operating out of temporary facilities.The only buildings completed at the permanent site were two large examination halls with capacity of 3,000.
 The college is a University Member of IAAER.

 Competing organizations

 In its charter, the government gave ANAN the authority needed to compete with ICAN.
 By 1994 the two organizations were fighting for control of the Chartered Accountants profession.

 In 2002 ICAN applied to the courts to disqualify and/or bar Mr Clement Akpamgbo from representing ANAN, and the matter was referred to a lower court.
 ANAN appealed the decision, but the appeal was dismissed for lack of merit.

 In November 2007 a Federal High Court in Lagos dismissed a suit by ICAN requesting the court to declare that the decree establishing ANAN was void.

 In March 2009, ANAN President Dr Samuel Nzekwe rejected an attempt by ICAN to set auditing standards for its members.

 He said that the Nigerian Accounting Standards Board (NASB) Act 2003 said that only the board could set standards for the accounting profession.

 In June 2010 Mr. Godson Nnadi, Executive Secretary of Nigeria Accounting Standards Board, spoke in favor of a new body to set accounting and auditing standards for Nigeria and other African nations.
 The new body would be independent of both ANAN and ICAN.

 In May 2008 the House of Representatives rejected a bill to establish the Chartered Institute of Management Accountants of Nigeria (CIMA) as an alternative to both the ANAN and ICAN.
 The House was concerned about proliferation of accounting bodies.

 In December 2009 were delays in passage by the Senate of bills on the Institute of Chartered Public Accountants (CPA) and the Chartered Institute of Management and Cost Accountants (CIMCA).

 The bills had been approved by both houses during the administration of President Olusegun Obasanjo, but he had failed to sign them into law before the end of his term.
 As a result, President Umaru Yar'Adua had to resubmit the bills when he took office in 2007.

 ANAN did not object to the new organizations but ICAN expressed concerns on the grounds of proliferation.

 In May 2012, ICAN President Prof. Francis Ojaide, has said the body and the Association of National Accountants of Nigeria have smoothed their relationship for the benefit of the nation's economy.